Zimpler/validates-structure/README.md

     errors.add attribute, "can't be even." if self[attribute].even? end end

+MyCustomHash.new(apa: 3).valid?
+# => true
 ```

 Documentation
 -------------
 This documentation is about the modules, classes, methods and options of ValidatesStructure.
-For dokumentation on ActiveModel::Validations see [the ActiveModel documentation.](http://apidock.com/rails/ActiveModel/Validations/ClassMethods/validates)
+For documentation on ActiveModel::Validations see [the ActiveModel documentation.](http://apidock.com/rails/ActiveModel/Validations/ClassMethods/validates)

 ### ValidatesStructure::StructuredHash